Westview at Makakilo Hts 2

 No analysis available

-Strong evidence that the building offers in-unit laundry: numerous listings (at least 10+ distinct remarks) explicitly state "in-unit washer and dryer", "washer and dryer in the unit", or "stacked full-size Samsung washer and dryer."
-Mentions are consistent across many listings and include specific details (brands/sizes), suggesting this is a real, building-level feature rather than copy-paste error.
+Strong evidence that Westview at Makakilo offers in-unit laundry.
+At least 4+ distinct recent remarks explicitly mention it, including phrases like "in-unit washer and dryer," "washer and dryer in the unit," "full-size washer and dryer," and "stacked washer and dryer."
+The pattern is consistent across multiple listings and agents, so this appears to be a real building feature rather than copy-paste noise.

 No analysis available